Trust Administration Attorneys in Irvine

 - Distribute remaining assets in the trust to the beneficiaries

 Getting competent legal representation is essential in mitigating many of the risks that you face in acting as Trustee of a Trust.
 Bradley R. Kirk & Associates, Inc. has more than 50 years of combined experience assisting clients with these matters.
-With you as one of our clients, you can rest assured that you are being represented by one of the top trust/probate firms in Southern California.

-For all legal matters involving trust administration, reach out to Bradley R. Kirk & Associates, Inc. Our attorneys are dedicated legal advocates for our clients, supplying each with high-quality advice and services that can help them to properly administer a trust and lower their risk of making a mistake or having a conflict with beneficiaries.
+For all legal matters involving trust administration, reach out to Bradley R. Kirk & Associates, Inc. Our attorneys are dedicated legal advocates for our clients, supplying each with high-quality advice and services that can help them properly administer a trust and lower their risk of making a mistake or having a conflict with beneficiaries.

 If you are interested in learning more about what we can do for you, take advantage of a no-charge initial consultation with us to find out how we can help.
-During this meeting, you’ll have an opportunity to pose questions about how we can handle your situation and offer guidance and services to help you as a trustee.
+During this meeting, you’ll have an opportunity to pose questions about how we can handle your situation and how we can offer guidance and services to help you as a trustee.

 Honesty, Transparency & Accessibility